2010 Washington, D.C., mayoral election: Democratic primary

 In his State of the District speech, Fenty noted improvements in students' test scores and a record-low homicide rate.
 Fenty also discussed the new psychiatric hospital at St. Elizabeths, new housing for homeless people, and a new recreation center in Deanwood.
 Fenty contrasted the improvements in the District under his administration with the high crime rate and low school test scores in the 1990s.
 Fenty also highlighted nearly a dozen new housing projects he facilitated that brought about 11,000 affordable apartments to the District.
 Finally, Fenty pointed to the new supermarkets and restaurants that have opened in Wards 7 and 8 during his administration.

 During an interview, Chancellor of the District of Columbia Public Schools system Michelle Rhee said that she "could not imagine doing this job without the kind of unequivocal support" from Mayor Fenty.
 During another interview, Rhee said that Fenty "has not disappointed me one time in the last three years.
 I would not work under a mayor who was not focused on education in the same way, as dedicated to making some of the really difficult decisions.
 I think the chairman is certainly interested in education reform.
 I think that he...is committed to this city and its progress, certainly.
 But in terms of what I'm talking about with Mayor Fenty and his willingness to make some very difficult decisions, that though may have been unpopular with the adults, they are absolutely the right thing to do for the kids and for the system, no, I haven't seen the same thing with the chairman."
-Nonetheless, Rhee and Fenty were unpopular with teachers and so Gray benefited greatly from the support of the teachers unions.
+Nonetheless, Rhee and Fenty were unpopular with teachers and so Gray benefited greatly from the support of the teachers unions.Following Fenty's defeat in the primary, Rhee's position became untenable.
+On October 13, 2010, she announced her resignation at a joint press conference with Gray, describing the decision as mutual.
+Rhee framed her departure in terms of the city's broader needs, stating that "the best way to keep the reforms going is for this reformer to step aside."
+At the same event, Gray announced that Deputy Chancellor Kaya Henderson, a longtime Rhee ally, would serve as interim chancellor, and said he had asked Fenty to make the appointment formally.
+Rhee's tenure ended October 31, 2010.
+Following her resignation, Rhee went on to found StudentsFirst, a national education reform advocacy organization.

 Gray's campaign released an education plan, which included holding teachers accountable for student performance and paying them accordingly, strengthening the office of the deputy mayor for education, increasing infant and toddler care, and giving a tax credit for child and dependent care.
-Gray said he would keep Rhee's reforms in place as mayor, but Gray did not said whether he would retain Rhee as chancellor.
+Gray said he would keep Rhee's reforms in place as mayor, but Gray did not say whether he would retain Rhee as chancellor.